Gyeeta/.github/profile/README.md

 ## Gyeeta

-Gyeeta from the Exact Solutions, Inc. team is your Global Infrastructure and Services Monitor.
+A Non-Intrusive, Free and 100% Open Source Global Infrastructure, Services and Process Monitor.